Skip to main content

 US FDA QMSR Consulting for Medical Devices

-The FDA Quality Management System Regulation (QMSR) is the new quality management framework for medical device and IVD manufacturers.
-QMSR will replace the Quality System Regulation (QSR) under 21 CFR Part 820 and will take effect in February 2026.
+The FDA Quality Management System Regulation (QMSR) is the new quality management framework (QMS framework) for medical device and IVD manufacturers.
+QMSR replaced the Quality System Regulation (QSR) under 21 CFR Part 820 and took effect February 2, 2026.

 Subscribe to newsletter